DiLe0n/Backend/README.md

-Basic server in .js using xampp and mysql
+Basic API in .js using xampp and mysql

 1.- Download xampp and node.js in the following links